 Established in 1995, University College Ghent is the outcome of two successful mergers in which fourteen institutions of higher education were involved.
 The first merger took place in 1995 when 13 university colleges merged and University College Ghent was founded.
 Five colleges belonged to the city of Ghent, the other eight to the state school system of the Flemish Community.
 Most of the university colleges were located in Ghent, but there was also one institution in Aalst and a Faculty of the Erasmus University College in Brussels.
 Six years later, in 2001, Uniersity College Ghent merged with the university college of the Province of East-Flanders.
 Many of the former independent colleges had been leaders in higher education for decades or even longer, and every single one of them puts in first-class expertise.

 Located in Flanders, the Dutch-speaking part of Belgium and the cultural and economical heart of Europe, University College Ghent is an active partner in national and international educational, scientific and industrial cooperation.
 Living in Ghent will allow participants to get an authentic taste of life in Belgium.
-Resources for understanding the culture and traditions of the region can be found here.

 Course and Credit